LeoEgidi/leoegidi.github.io/index.md

 I belong to the teaching board of the PhD program in [Applied Data Science and Artificial Intelligence (ADSAI)](https://adsai.units.it/){:target="_blank" rel="noopener noreferrer"} of the [University of Trieste](https://portale.units.it/it){:target="_blank" rel="noopener noreferrer"}.

+I supervise master’s and PhD students, see my [full list of supervised students](https://leoegidi.github.io/leonardo-egidi-students/){:target="_blank" rel="noopener noreferrer"}.

-I supervise master’s and PhD students and collaborate internationally with universities like [Columbia University](https://www.columbia.edu/){:target="_blank" rel="noopener noreferrer"}, [Athens University of Economics and Business](https://www.aueb.gr/){:target="_blank" rel="noopener noreferrer"}, and the [University of Zurich](https://www.uzh.ch/en.html){:target="_blank" rel="noopener noreferrer"}.
+I collaborate internationally with universities like [Columbia University](https://www.columbia.edu/){:target="_blank" rel="noopener noreferrer"}, [Athens University of Economics and Business](https://www.aueb.gr/){:target="_blank" rel="noopener noreferrer"}, and the [University of Zurich](https://www.uzh.ch/en.html){:target="_blank" rel="noopener noreferrer"}.
 I am also involved in various statistical consulting projects, particularly in the health and business sectors.

 I teach courses of 'Advanced Statistics', 'Statistical and Machine Learning', and 'Bayesian Statistics'.
-See more [here](https://leoegidi.github.io/leonardo-egidi-teaching/){:target="_blank" rel="noopener noreferrer"}.
+See more about [my academic and external courses](https://leoegidi.github.io/leonardo-egidi-teaching/){:target="_blank" rel="noopener noreferrer"}.

 I am an active member of the [Italian Statistical Society (SIS)](https://www.sis-statistica.it/){:target="_blank" rel="noopener noreferrer"} and the [International Society for Bayesian Analysis (ISBA)](https://bayesian.org/){:target="_blank" rel="noopener noreferrer"}.
 I am the deputy chair of the [ISI Special Interest Group in Sports Statistics](https://www.isi-web.org/committee/special-interest-group-sports-statistics){:target="_blank" rel="noopener noreferrer"}.